by Carrie Uffindell

 Port Townsend Farmers Markets, Washington

-This small Victorian maritime town, situated on the northeast tip of Washington’s Olympic Peninsula, is home to not one but two farmers markets.
+This small Victorian maritime town, situated on the northeast tip of Washington’s Olympic Peninsula, is home to not one but three farmers markets.
 At the main market, held on Saturdays April through December, are over 70 vendors, including 40 farms, dozens of artisan foods and a treasure trove of arts and crafts.
 Wednesdays is the more casual farm and food only market, perfect for a quick dinner or mid-week grocery stop, runs mid-June through mid-September.

 Since 1994, Boise’s original farmers market has brought Idaho growers and consumers together.
 Today, the market’s 150+ rotating vendors line four blocks of 8th Street in scenic downtown Boise, on Saturdays mid-April through mid-December.
 You’ll find everything you need to feed body and soul, from organic produce grown by local urban farmers to nature-inspired fused glass art.
 And don’t forget to grab a yummy Dutch cookie from the Touch of Dutch stall.